ha/doozerd/README.md

-# Junta
+# Doozer

 # A word about OS X

-Junta has deep integration with the /proc file system and takes advantage of Unix features not available on OS X.
+Doozer has deep integration with the /proc file system and takes advantage of Unix features not available on OS X.

 There are some "hacks" in place to allow you to do everything